Jill is a former Master Gardener and Naturalist who enjoys cooking, abstract painting and stewardship.

 Also, unlike sedum, tillies don't grow in soil.
 So you don't have to worry about porosity or pH or any of that— or about cleaning up spilled dirt.
 There isn't any!

-They're fun to display, too.
+Not to mention, they're fun to display.
 There are so many possibilities.

 How to Care for Tillies